wp-plugins/freshbooks-daily-billing-stats-lite/readme.txt

 3. Once it's been installed, "Activate" the plugin as prompted (or manually activate it later from the "Plugins" screen, if you prefer).

+== Screenshots ==

+1. This screen shot description corresponds to screenshot-1.png.
+2. This is the second screen shot

 == Changelog ==